An affirmation card (shown above) reminds boaters and nonresident anglers of Minnesota’s aquatic invasive species laws.

 The affirmation, enacted by the Minnesota Legislature, is another positive step in the state’s proactive efforts to keep 95% of Minnesota lakes off the infested waters list.
-In 2016, the state also implemented mandatory training for anyone convicted of violating invasive species laws.
+The state has also implemented mandatory training for anyone convicted of violating invasive species laws.
 Minnesotans are serious about preventing the spread of aquatic invasive species and the recreational, environmental and economic harm they cause.

-Starting in the 2016 open water season, people convicted of violating Minnesota’s aquatic invasive species laws will need to complete a mandatory Clean In Clean Out class.
+People convicted of violating Minnesota’s aquatic invasive species laws must complete a mandatory Clean In Clean Out class.
 The training ensures people who have been convicted of violating AIS laws understand those laws before they can legally operate their equipment again.

 The class is free and easy to take, either online or with a paper home-study.
 Anyone interested in protecting our waters from invasive species can take the free online class.